PaarthBagga/AI-Simple-Genetic-Search-Algorithm/README.md

-# 🧬 Simple Genetic Algorithm and Applications
+# 🧬 AI - Simple Genetic Algorithm Project

 ## 📌 Project Overview
 I developed this project with 10 group members for one of my courses.